 SEC.
 51A-4.1102.
 APPLICABILITY. (a) In general.
-Development bonusesapply to qualifying developments located inas below: (1) Type One developments include those in: (A1) MF-1(A), MF-2(A), and MF-3(A) Multifamily Districts; (2B) MU-1, MU-2, and MU-3 Mixed Use Districts; (3C) MF-1(A), MF-2(A), and MF-3(A) Multifamily Districts with public deed restrictions that only limit allowed uses.
-In the event of a conflict between a public deed restriction that modifies development standards and this division, the more restrictive standard controls; (D4) MU-1, MU-2, and MU-3 Mixed Use Districts with public deed restrictions that only limit allowed uses In the event of a conflict between a public deed restriction that modifies development standards and this division, the more restrictive standard controls; and (E5) Planned development districts that reference compliance with this division or planned development districts that default to MF-1(A), MF-2(A), MF-3(A), MU-1, MU-2, and MU-3 Districts as base zoning and only alter the allowed uses.
+Development bonuses-apply to qualifying developments located in as below: (1) Type One developments include those in: (A1) MF-1(A), MF-2(A), and MF-3(A) Multifamily Districts; (2B) MU-1, MU-2, and MU-3 Mixed Use Districts; (3C) MF-1(A), MF-2(A), and MF-3(A) Multifamily Districts with public deed restrictions that only limit allowed uses.
+In the event of a conflict between a public deed restriction that modifies development standards and this division, the more restrictive standard controls; (D4) MU-1, MU-2, and MU-3 Mixed Use Districts with public deed restrictions that only limit allowed uses.
+In the event of a conflict between a public deed restriction that modifies development standards and this division, the more restrictive standard controls; and (E5) Planned development districts that reference compliance with this division or planned development districts that default to MF-1(A), MF-2(A), MF-3(A), MU-1, MU-2, and MU-3 Districts as base zoning and only alter the allowed uses do not alter the yard, lot, space, and parking regulations.
+In the event of a conflict between such planned development district and this division, the more restrictive standard controls.

-(3) Type Three developments include those in planned development districts that reference compliance with this division and expressly reference compliance with Section 51A-4.1106(j).
-In the event of a conflict between the standards in a planned development district and this division, the planned development district conditions control.
+- (32) Type Two developments include those in planned development districts that specify mixed-income development bonuses or that reference compliance with this division. - (3) Type Three developments include those in planned development districts that reference compliance with this division and expressly reference compliance with Section 51A-4.1106(j).
+In the event of a conflict between the standards in a planned development district and this division, the planned development district conditions control. - (b) Market value analysis.
+Specific development bonus applicability is further determined based on the location of the development in a specific market value analysis category.